The 46th Playing

 i.
 If the number of entries exceeds 66, they shall be reduced to 66 by eliminating the higher handicaps by ballot according to exact handicaps at the closing date for entries.

 ii.
 Of the 66 players, 63 shall be in strict handicap order.
 The other 3 places may be used for 3 invitations to host club players.
-Should any of those invitations not be used, the 63 in strict handicap order shall increase accordingly.
+Should any of those invitations not be used, in strict handicap order the 63 shall increase accordingly.

 iii.
 Both successful and unsuccessful entrants will be informed by e mail within 48 hours of the closing date for entries.
 That e mail will contain the draw sheet and a reserve list in priority order.
 The draw will also be published on the Club’s website.
 Those who are unsuccessful may be offered the opportunity to compete if withdrawals subsequently occur.
 Entry fees will be refunded to those balloted out and who do not compete.